Gregory I the Great

 Is Gregory I the Great considered a saint?
 By which traditions?

-Yes, Gregory I the Great is considered a saint in both the Roman Catholic Church and the Eastern Orthodox Church.
-He is also recognized as a Doctor of the Church in Catholicism.
+Yes, Gregory I the Great is considered a saint by the Roman Catholic Church, the Eastern Orthodox Church, the Anglican Communion, and some Lutheran traditions.
+He is venerated as a Doctor of the Church and is celebrated for his contributions to Christian theology and church leadership.

 Why does Gregory I the Great still matter today?